Table of Contents

-Even if a startup chooses to hire app developers from offshore locations, they still have to consider remote developers as a part of their team.
+Even if a startup chooses to hire developers for startup from offshore locations, they still have to consider remote developers as a part of their team.

 So, you have to pay their fixed salaries, and need to invest in software infrastructure for your remote team.
 Moreover, you have to hire additional personnel to lead your development team and have to pay for their salaries before you onboard developers for hire.

 Add to that the costs of providing security, perks, and other benefits to your in-house team, including app developers.
 So naturally, the costs of hiring app developers are a significant fixed and recurring expense for startups when you hire for startups.

 3. Struggles of retaining the talent

 Let’s assume you did find the right tech team for your startup while hiring developers or during startups hiring.
 You managed to float with all those additional costs of hiring app developers too.
 But what's after the developers for hire are onboarded?

 You can’t bind your team with your startup once you hire for startups.
 Skilled app developers are always on the lookout for going somewhere better or choosing a more challenging project.

 Plus, the tech giants are always headhunting for more and more developers.
 So startups often struggle to retain the talent they have hired after so much manual and financial investments.

 It’s important to consider the consequences of not being able to retain app developers once you hire for startups.